molovol/MoloVol/index.md

 {% include platforms.html %}

-New features and changes the current and all previous releases can be found in the [Changelog](https://github.com/molovol/MoloVol/blob/master/CHANGELOG.md).
+New features and changes in the current and all previous releases can be found in the [Changelog](https://github.com/molovol/MoloVol/blob/master/CHANGELOG.md).

 The source code of the current development build can be found in the